 Purchase Already purchased?
 Sign in to take this course »

-Determine how power affects the massage therapist and client relationship, and how power is defined, amplified and misused in this relationship.
+Determine how power affects the massage therapist and client relationship.
+Explore how power is defined, amplified and misused in this type of relationship.
 Explore how ethical monitoring of the power differential can improve your client’s satisfaction, ease and build trust.

 - Define power and the power differential in therapeutic relationships.

-- List four conditions each for both clients and massage therapists that amplify the power differential in therapeutic relationships.
+- List conditions that amplify the power differential.

 - Describe the ethical management of the power differential.

-- List seven ways to exercise your responsibility in the power role of a therapeutic relationship.
+- Exercise your responsibility in the power role of a therapeutic relationship.